Guitar Lessons for Beginners: Setting Goals

 Addressing Common Worries

-Many beginners arrive at their first lesson with a mix of excitement and nerves.
-Some common concerns include:
+A first lesson tends to bring a mixture of excitement and nerves.
+Some of the most frequently voiced concerns include:

 • “What if I make mistakes?”
 Mistakes are part of the process, not something to fear.